 • Variable rates can fluctuate with the market, potentially increasing total repayment cost.

-• Generally speaking, borrowers planning to repay quickly may benefit from variable rates, while those seeking stability may prefer fixed rates.
+• Generally speaking, borrowers planning to repay over the short term, may want to consider variable rate loans, while those seeking stability may prefer fixed rate loans.

 Fixed Rate Student Loans